-We constructed 2 types of neck phantoms.
-A single-tracer phantom to imitate a ^{99m}Tc-pertechnetate image contained ^{99m}Tc-pertechnetate in the thyroid gland but not in the parathyroid adenoma.
-A dual-tracer phantom that simulated ^{99m}Tc-sestamibi and ^{99m}Tc-pertechnetate images contained ^{99m}Tc-pertechnetate in both the thyroid gland and the parathyroid adenoma.
+We constructed two types of neck phantoms.
+A single-tracer phantom to imitate a ^{99m}Tc pertechnetate image contained ^{99m}Tc pertechnetate in the thyroid gland, but not in the parathyroid adenoma.
+A dual-tracer phantom that simulated ^{99m}Tc sestamibi and ^{99m}Tc pertechnetate images contained ^{99m}Tc pertechnetate in both the thyroid gland and the parathyroid adenoma.
 We set reference markers on the neck phantom and scan bed to reproduce the position of phantoms consistently.
 First the single-tracer phantom was scanned.
-We then changed the single-tracer phantom to a dual-tracer phantom using the reference markers as a guide to
+We then changed the single-tracer phantom to a dual-tracer phantom using the reference markers as a guide in order to maintain their scan positions.
+The dual-tracer phantom was then imaged.